-Canvas
+Canvas.
 Canvas is a course management program designed to aid in the communication and dissemination of course information and materials.
 These materials include the syllabus, assignments, and PowerPoint handouts.
 Additionally, there are links to websites, an online gradebook, and opportunities to e-mail the instructor and your classmates (without knowing their e-mail address).

 All correspondence, including submission of assignments and e-mail communications, will be conducted through Canvas.
 Please ensure that the e-mail registered with the University is the e-mail you want to use for your correspondence.
-Should you have any questions specifically related to this course, please email help@Canvas.rutgers.edu or call 732-932-4702.
-For technical help 24 hours a day / 7 days a Module, please contact helpdesk@Canvas.com or call 877-778-8437.
+For technical help 24 hours a day / 7 days a Module, please contact help@oit.rutgers.edu or call 877-778-8437.

-VII.
+VIII.
 Course Attendance and Participation Policies